gund999/TestMeasurementController/README.md

 * **Clear Plot (In Progress):** A convenient button to instantly clear all plotted data and reset the graph for a new session.

+* **Data Export:** Add options to easily export received raw data and generated plot data to common formats like CSV, for further analysis.

 ### 4. User Interface (GUI)

 * **Intuitive Layout:** The application features a well-organized and user-friendly interface with distinct sections for instrument controls, serial communication, and data logs/plots.